-If you'd like to encourage engagement with customers using a digital campaign or advertisement, we've organized a starter kit with tips, resources, and templates to guide your creations.
+If you'd like to encourage engagement with customers using a digital campaign or advertisement, below are some tips to guide your creations.

 - Limit text.
 Keep your message straightforward and simple; too much text on an ad is distracting and hard to digest.